-An overview of considerations for site selection as employed by one farm operation in the Southern Tablelands region of New South Wales is provided in Case Study 1.
-The sheep producers in this instance had experience with droughtlots over two consecutive drought periods.
+An overview of considerations for site selection as employed by one farm operation in the Southern Tablelands region of New South Wales is provided in Case study 1.
+The sheep producers in this instance had experience with containment area over two consecutive drought periods.
 The site selected was intended to support approximately 3,500 mixed age ewes and 1,000 wether weaners.

-SITE SELECTION CASE STUDY 1
+SITE SELECTIONCASE STUDY 1

 Case study 1 provides an overview of considerations for site selection as employed by one farm operation in the Southern Tablelands region of New South Wales.
-The sheep producers in this instance had experience with droughtlots over two consecutive drought periods.
+The sheep producers in this instance had experience with containment area over two consecutive drought periods.
 The site selected was intended to support approximately 3,500 mixed age ewes and 1,000 wether weaners.

-Location: Southern Tablelands NSW.
-Area: 1,200 hectares.
-Long term rainfall: 625mm but only 225mm in 2002.
-Pastures: Mixture of improved perennials, annuals and some native pastures.
-Enterprises: Self replacing Merino flock, selling surplus sheep and Dorset x lambs.
-Management: August lambing.
-November shearing.

-FACILITY
+Location: Southern Tablelands NSW

+Long term rainfall: 625mm (225mm in 2002)

+Pastures: Mixture of improved

+perennials, annuals and some native pastures

+Enterprises: Self replacing Merino

+flock, selling surplus sheep and Dorset x lambs

+Management: August lambing

+November shearing

-The droughtlot was based on yards built around existing holding yards, a set of sheep yards and a shearing shed.
+The containment area was based on yards built around existing holding yards, a set of sheep yards and a shearing shed.
 The associated cost of the facilities was low because they were incorporated into existing infrastructure.